esilver0/CATT/sslstrip-experiment.md

 On the attacker node, run
 ```
-sudo tcpdump -s 1514 -i eth1 'port 80' -U -w - | tee unencrypted.pcap | tcpdump -nnxxXSs 1514 -r -
+sudo tcpdump -s 1514 -i eth1 'port 80' -U -w - | tee non-encrypted.pcap | tcpdump -nnxxXSs 1514 -r -
 ```
 to display the traffic on port 80.
-This is unencrypted communication between the client and the site that the attacker can see.
-The output is saved to unencrypted.pcap.
+This is non-encrypted communication between the client and the site that the attacker can see.
+The output is saved to non-encrypted.pcap.

 In the Firefox window where NoVNC is running, visit